 Sun Hydraulics Complies with Hazardous Substances Directive (RoHS)

-Currently, all products produced by Sun Hydraulics meet the Hazardous Substance Directive (2011/65/EU), with the exception of our 790 series coils.
+Currently, all products produced by Sun Hydraulics meet the Hazardous Substance Directive (2015/863/EU).

 This Directive covers the Restriction of Hazardous Substances (RoHS) compliance covering the use of certain hazardous materials in electrical equipment designed for use with a voltage rating not exceeding 1000 Vac and 1500 Vdc.
 The intent of this Directive is to discourage electrical/electronic equipment use of heavy metals, to combat environmental pollution, and to protect human health.

-The original Directive (2002/95/EC) took effect on 1 July 2006, and the latest change, 2011/65/EU, took effect on 3 January 2013.
-It is focused on mercury, cadmium, lead, chromium VI (hexavalent), PBB (poly-brominated biphenyls), and PBDE (poly-brominated diphenyl ether), the last two classified as fire retardants.
+The original Directive (2002/95/EC) took effect on 1 July 2006.
+It was focused on mercury, cadmium, lead, chromium VI (hexavalent), PBB (poly-brominated biphenyls), and PBDE (poly-brominated diphenyl ether).
+The latest change, 2015/863/EU, taking effect on 22 July 2019, will add 4 phthalate plasticizers (DEHP, BPP, DBP, and DIBP) to the list of restricted chemicals.

 For a summary of related Directives and Sun Hydraulics' compliance, download our "Summary of European Machinery Directive 2006/42/EC and Related Directives."